create / 2014

 Please identify any partners or collaborators who will work with you on this project.

 We have worked with each of the partners listed above and each brings a unique element to the project through their individual strengths.
-The Pasadena Arts Council will serve as the fiscal sponsor for this project and is the current fiscal sponsor for Experimental Half-Hour.
+The Pasadena Arts Alliance will serve as the fiscal sponsor for this project and is the current fiscal sponsor for Experimental Half-Hour.
 Ghosting.TV is LA’s premier monthly artist hang-out and screening series of cutting edge video art and animation.
 Through the use of our media lab’s space they will be able to expand their reach to a growing audience and continue to host visiting artists to present their work.
 Through our collaborations with DJs at LA based FM radio station KXLU, we look forward to having a more consolidated space to host events and remote broadcasts.
 Dublab is a non-profit web radio collective that has been broadcasting independently since 1999.
 They curate shows and host video screenings - sharing a vision very much aligned to ours.
 A broader space for us would facilitate more productions for our collaboration[s] and would benefit not only the scope of their programming, but the local television and media platforms in LA.
 For the UCLA Hammer Museum’s 2014 Made in L.A. biennial exhibition, KChung Radio launched its subsidiary television network KChung TV and hired Experimental Half-Hour as video technical producers to help realize their project.
 We loaned them our mobile studio system and trained KChung volunteers to use the equipment so they could produce their own series of variety shows.
 GYST Ink is an artist-run company providing information, technology and solutions created by artists for artists.
 GYST would be able to use the video technologies to broaden their journalistic coverage of the arts community.

 How will your project impact the LA2050 “Create” metrics?